Fabr1ce/github-security-configs/remove_pushed_credentials.md

 If credentials were pushed to a remote repository like Github, the following steps can be used to removed those credentials from the commit history after they have been removed from the current commit:

-1 - First the pushed credentials must be discarded and replaced with new ones and any components that use should be upgraded accordingly, anybody affected must be notified right away.
+1 - First, the pushed credentials must be discarded and replaced with new ones and any components that use them should be upgraded accordingly, anybody affected must be notified right away.

-2 - This next step outlines how to remove the credentials from the commit history:
+2 - Second, the following steps can be used to remove the credentials from the commit history:

 a - Checkout a new branch